-Terrorists are very likely to try to carry out attacks in Somalia.
+Terrorists are very likely to carry out attacks in Somalia.
+On March 4, 2025, the U.S. Embassy in Somalia issued a security alert warning of credible threats of imminent attacks, including at Mogadishu's Aden Adde International Airport.
 There is a high threat of kidnap throughout the country.
-Several Western nationals, including British nationals, have been kidnapped in Somalia, and some have been killed.
-Terrorist groups have made threats against Westerners and those working for Western organizations.
-There is a constant threat of terrorist attacks in Mogadishu, and terrorists continue to plan attacks against Westerners in the rest of Somalia, including Somaliland.
+Several Western nationals have been kidnapped in Somalia, and some have been killed.
 Terrorist attacks could be indiscriminate, including in crowded places, high-profile events, events involving government officials, and places visited by foreigners.
 Due to their use by government officials, hotels are considered legitimate targets by terrorist groups.

 Terrorists continue to plot kidnappings, bombings, and other attacks in Somalia.
 They may conduct attacks with little or no warning, targeting airports and seaports, government buildings, hotels, restaurants, shopping areas, and other areas where large crowds gather and Westerners frequent, as well as Government, military, and Western convoys.
 Attack methods include car bombs, suicide bombers, individual attackers, and mortar fire.
-The US government can only provide emergency services to US citizens in Somalia without a permanent consular presence.